 Unlocking Laughter: Essential Takeaways from a Pioneering Talk on Humor for Aspiring Comedians

-📆 Your joke writing challenge topic for today is Unusual Phobias.
+📆 Your joke writing challenge topic for today is Fashion Fails.

 Did you enjoy this video?
 Show this creator some love ❤️ by liking and subscribing to their channel on YouTube.